 How to Install with One Click – Almost

 Most web hosting companies provide their customers with a cPanel dashboard to control your hosting.
 This lets you manage your site, showing performance metrics, and including sections for your files, databases, domains, security and more.

 If you don’t have cPanel, don’t worry, your host is likely using similar software that achieves the same tasks.
 Other popular hosting control panels that you might be using, include;

 Your cPanel or equivalent interface should have an auto-installer section.
 This could contain several different auto-installers.
-If you have this available to you, you probably won't need to install WordPress manually.
+If you have this available to you, you probably won’t need to install it manually.